This is a guide covering Adobe Lightroom presets.

-Lightroom Presets are like a template that can be applied to any of your photos to improve its style, lighting, blur, and many other factors based on its settings.
+Lightroom Presets are like a template that can be applied to any of your photos to improve their style, lighting, blur, and many other factors based on its settings.

-These small changes can make a big impact to your photos and also on you!
+These small changes can make a big impact on your photos and also on you!

-With presets, you are able to edit your photos consistently due to the simplicity.
+With presets, you are able to edit your photos consistently due to their simplicity.
 Which in turn saves you precious time which can be used for other activities, such as taking more photos!